 How to Go About It?

 Fortunately, tailoring your CV for every role you apply to doesn’t require creating a brand new CV each time.
-Instead, you can create a templated version and then, you can tailor certain sections of it based on the digital transformation roles and responsibilities.
+Instead, you can create a templated version and then, you can tailor certain sections of it based on the digital transformation roles

 For example, your education bullet points and skills bullet points may stay the same, for the most part.
-But you may choose to tailor the summary and the experience bullet points to better fit the description of the job title you’re applying to.
+But you may choose to tailor the summary and the experience bullet points to better fit the description of the job title you’re applying